 by Judy Mullican

 It’s time to celebrate the juicy deliciousness of everyone’s favorite summer fruit!
-August 3 is National Watermelon Day!
-So cut into a big juicy watermelon and dig in!
-One of the best things about a watermelon is that there is always plenty to share.
-Speaking of sharing, here are a few fun facts about watermelons you may want to share.
+August 3 is National Watermelon Day.
+So cut into a big juicy watermelon to share.
+Dig in with our fun facts, activities, books, and music:

 - Watermelons are made up almost entirely of water!